← Guides

 Some tools only save and restore sessions.
 Others only change the tab layout.
 A real workspace extension needs both: live tab management and persistent structure.
 If you're rebuilding your environment every time you reopen Chrome, the tool isn't working.

-SideArc turns Chrome's side panel into a workspace.
+A tool like SideArc turns Chrome's side panel into a workspace.
 Each space is a separate project with its own vertical tab list, pinned tools, and saved folders.
 Switch spaces with a click or swipe.
 Tabs open in the current space automatically.
 Drag to reorder, save to folders, pin core tools.